ProjectSPACE Makes More Space for All

 Q10.

-What is the Americans with Disabilities Act (ADA) and how does it affect ProjectSPACE?
+What is the Americans with Disabilities Act (ADA), and how does it affect ProjectSPACE?

 A10.

 The ADA is a law that was enacted by the U.S. Congress in 1990 to increase access for people with disabilities.
 The ADA provides requirements for accessible parking options for people with disabilities, and ProjectSPACE meets all of these requirements.
 Click here to view more information about the ADA.
-Visit the Office of Equity and Civil Rights' website and their ADA information webpage.
+Visit the Office of Equity and Civil Rights' website and its ADA information webpage.

 Back to Top